humanhybrids/humanhybrids.github.io/js/blog/webdev5.md

 # Intro

-JavaScript ECMAScript 6 (ES6) is the (not so) latest implementation of the ES6 standard.
+JavaScript ECMAScript 2015 (ES2015) is the (not so) latest implementation of the ES2015 standard.
-It was recently renamed to ES2015 to pressure browsers to more quickly integrate its functionality into their environments.
-There is a newer standard ES7 (2016); however, since browsers still haven't fully implemented ES6, we will hold off on discussing that for now.
+It was recently renamed to ES2015 (from ES6) to pressure browsers to more quickly integrate its functionality into their environments.
+There is a newer standard ES2016; however, since browsers still haven't fully implemented ES2015, we will hold off on discussing that for now.

 # Features

-There are many new features added to JavaScript in ES6 including:
+There are many new features added to JavaScript in ES2015 including:

 - block scoping
 - constant variables